glycerine/gosimnet/README.md

 let it be a whole URL.
 The system does not care what the endpoint string is, only that each endpoint has a unique name.

+You must ensure this uniqueness across all network nodes.
+Beyond that, the name can be anything that makes your modeling easier.

 Thus there is no need to emuate DNS to get human readable addressing, and no network